 Other important material parameters obtained during the nanohardness test were elastic and plastic deformation work.
 The elastic deformation work We determines the reaction of material to applied (multiaxial) load with reversible deformation.
-The plastic part of the deformation work Wpl defines toughness of the tested material (surface layer) and its resistance to plastic deformation (Fig. 5).
+The plastic part of the deformation work Wpl defines toughness of the tested material (surface layer) and its resistance to plastic deformation.

-The greatest values of plastic and elastic deformation work were obtained for PMMA irradiated with dose of 30 kGy.
-The lowest values of plastic and elastic deformation work were obtained for the non-irradiated PMMA.
-Radiation of specimens caused higher values of elastic as well as plastic deformation work which is apparent in Fig. 7.
+The greatest values of plastic deformation work were obtained for non-irradiated PMMA.
+The greatest values of elastic deformation work were obtained for PMMA irradiated with dose of 99 kGy.
+The lowest values of plastic and elastic deformation work were obtained for the PMMA irradiated with dose of 66 kGy.
+Radiation of specimens caused lower values of elastic as well as plastic deformation work which is apparent in Fig. 7.